-Running or jumping rope: which is better?
+Jumping Rope vs Running Rope: which is better?
 This has remained a debatable question for ages.
 Because both the exercises burn calories effectively, it becomes difficult to decide which should become a staple in your routine workout.
 Unless you are training for a specific race, running is a waste of time and increases the risks of injuries.
 On the contrary, jump rope workouts are more convenient and let you achieve your fitness goals – fat loss, performance, strength, endurance, quicker as compared to running.
 In fact, over the past few years, skipping has become a new favorite among people.
 This article unveils the disadvantages of running, the risks involved, the effectiveness of jumping rope, and more.

 Major Risk Factors of Running

 Okay, so we aren’t saying that running is bad.
 What we are talking about are the risks that running imposes on your health.
-If your long-term goal is to get a toned body, then you should grab a rope right away.
+If your long-term goal is to get a toned body, then you should know the difference between Jumping Rope vs Running Rope.

 Running involves the repetitive movement of the limbs.
 The extreme force applied results in weakening your knee joints.

 Similar to the knee joints, the overuse of the buttock joints may also lead to severe aches.

 Excessive running burns the fat beneath our facial skin which causes the skin to sag, especially the cheeks.
 The sagged cheeks and flat chin also give a pallid look to the face.